Installing Infrared Heating Cost

 Ceiling-Mounted Panels

-These are perfect for rooms with limited wall space or for achieving even heat distribution, but they can cost slightly more due to additional labour and rewiring.
+These are perfect for achieving even heat distribution within a limited area, but they can cost slightly more due to additional rewiring and higher labour costs.

 Pros